yuki-961004/binaryRL/README.md

 This package includes four optimization algorithms: L-BFGS-B (from `stats::optim`), Simulated Annealing (`GenSA::GenSA`), Genetic Algorithm (`GA::ga`), and Differential Evolution (`DEoptim::DEoptim`).
 You can use any of these algorithms to find the optimal parameters.
 We recommend using Differential Evolution (`DEoptim`) as it offers the fastest performance and the closest approximation to the true values.

+> Please let me know if you have any recommendations for good algorithm packages.
+I'd be happy to incorporate them into the search_p function.

 <!---------------------------------------------------------->

 ```r